juanfonsecaLS1/netvis-trafficflows/README.md

     [4] "Unknown"               "B Road"                "A Road"
     [7] "Motorway"

-We can create a factor for the road classification and use it to modify the line width
+We can create an ordered factor for the road classification and use it to modify the line width.

 ``` r
 roadclass_levels <- c("Not Classified",